Red Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- When it comes to hitting the over, the Red Sox and their opponents are 5-5-0 in their last 10 games with a total.
+- The Red Sox and their opponents have combined to hit the over five times in their last 10 games with a total.

 Red Sox Betting Records & Stats

-- The Red Sox have been the moneyline favorite 48 total times this season.
-They've finished 25-23 in those games.
+- The Red Sox have been the moneyline favorite 49 total times this season.
+They've gone 26-23 in those games.

-- In games it has played as moneyline favorites with odds of -225 or shorter, Boston has gone 3-3 (50%).
+- Boston has played as moneyline favorites of -250 or shorter in just one game this season, which it won.

-- Based on this contest's moneyline, the Red Sox's implied win probability is 69.2%.
+- The implied moneyline probablility in this matchup gives the Red Sox a 71.4% chance to win.

-- In the 111 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 56 times (56-52-3).
+- Boston has played in 112 games with a set over/under, and have combined with its opponents to go over the total 56 times (56-53-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!